octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Stack manipulation using arithmetic operators

 Once elements are added in the stack, they can be combined using arithmetic operators such as addition (`ADD`) and multiplication  (`MUL`).
-Other arithmetic operators are described in the "Operations on numbers" section.
+Other arithmetic operators are described in the "Instructions/Operations on numbers" section.

 The `ADD` instruction sums the top two element of the stack. and the `MUL` multiply them.
 The result is pushed on top of the stack.